frpunlocking-com/android_kernel_realme_sm6375/README.md

 - Bypassed native detection in system apps by injecting into the Zygote process using kprobes (now passes Native Detector v7.20 checks).
 - Fixed various device tree configuration issues in the build.

-## Kernel Highlights

-- Built on Linux 5.4.292-qgki from LineageOS - includes upstream Android GKI compliance patches.
-- KernelSU Next - latest version providing root access.
-- SuSFS v1.5.5 - Android dynamic rootfs support.

-## Enhancements & Fixes

-- Seamless GKI‑based kernel integration for the real Realme 10 Pro device built from scratch.
-- No bootloops or data errors in testing on real device as of 2025‑07‑02.
-- Spoofing RMX3661 factory Android 15 Realme UI 6.0 fingerprint.

-## Known Issues

-No issues have been reported so far, but if any problems arise, please report them in the official thread on XDA or create a GitHub issue with a detailed description of the situation and attach screenshots or videos from the detectors.

 ## Data Insights for Tech Enthusiasts